ucberkeley/bce-documentation/use.md

 Please run our [*add-parallel-tools.sh*](downloads.html) script on your running VM.
 This provides standard parallel packages for Python and R as well as providing MPI for multi-node computation.

-If you have started a virtual cluster via Starcluster, please also run our [*add-parallel-starcluster.sh*](downloads.html) script on your running (master) VM.
+If you have started a virtual cluster via Starcluster, please also run our [*add-parallel-starcluster.sh*](downloads.html) script on your running (master) VM to add parallel software to the worker nodes.